Last Updated on December 28, 2021

 Set up the garden hose in your pool

-As mentioned earlier, siphoning uses a garden hose to drain your pool water.
+As mentioned earlier, siphoning uses a regular garden hose to drain your pool water.

 Drain the last few inches of water